 3. What’s the Commitment Duration?

-Some tutors offers one free trial session then a subsequent lengthy contractual commitment.
+Some tutors offer one free trial session then a subsequent lengthy contractual commitment.
 This practice is more prominent in large franchises.
 This is risky.
-Unless your child is strong minded, 90% of the time kids walk out saying the first session was ‘OK’.
-(OK means ‘no issues’ for parent; ‘don’t bother me’ for kids.)
+Unless your child is strong-minded, 90% of the time kids walk out saying the first session was ‘OK’.
+(OK means ‘no issues’ for a parent; ‘don’t bother me’ for a kid.)
 Instead, opt for those with monthly renewal interval.
 Don’t lock yourself into any long-term contract.
-It only encourages tutor to slack off.
+It only encourages the tutor to slack off.
 High frequency of renewal keeps tutors on the edge of their seats, driving performances.
-Threat of losing your business works wonders.
-Remember the highest cost of doing a business is loosing an existing client.
+The threat of losing your business works wonders.
+Remember the highest cost of doing business is losing an existing client.

 4. How many tutors do you have on staff?

 The larger the pool of available tutors is, the higher the chance a matching tutor could be identified with the ideal tutoring time that fits your schedule.
 The level of success depends solely on how well the manager knows his tutors.
 Look for ambiguity in answers.
 Studying and learning styles, personality and material knowledge are critical elements.
 Some tutoring agencies would simply send out text messages to tutors where the first responder usually would get the job, regardless of their backgrounds.

 5. Will my child meet the same tutor every time?